Persper/drepo-gitlab/doc/development/new_fe_guide/development/components.md

 ### Using icons in Vue

-We've also built a shared component for icon usage in Vue - [icon.vue][icon-vue].
+We've built a shared component for icon usage in Vue - [icon.vue][icon-vue].

 ### Using icons in JavaScript